Wide release: History

 The growth in the number and size of multiplexes since the 1980s, increasing the availability of screens with more flexible scheduling, facilitated this strategy and, together with the reduction in the number of movie palaces, saw an end to the roadshow release strategy.
 In 1984, Beverly Hills Cop was the first film playing simultaneously on more than 2,000 screens in the United States and Canada, in its third weekend in December.
 In 1990, 13 films were shown on 2,000 screens simultaneously, and in 1993 the number had almost doubled to 24.
 In 1993, 145 films (41% of films released) received a wide release in the United States and Canada with an average widest point of release of 1,493 engagements with 29% of the films' grosses coming from their opening week.

 In May 1996, Mission: Impossible was the first film to be released in over 3,000 theaters in the United States and Canada.
 Meanwhile, Showgirls (1995) was the first film with an NC-17 rating to have a wide release in the United States, opening in 1,388 theaters.
-In 1996, 67 films were released on more than 2,000 screens and by 1997, the average widest point of release for wide release films in the United States and Canada had reached 1,888 engagements with 37% of the films' grosses coming from their opening week.
+In 1996, 67 films were released in the United States and Canada on more than 2,000 screens and by 1997, the average widest point of release for wide release films in the United States and Canada had reached 1,888 engagements with 37% of the films' grosses coming from their opening week.
 By 2000, 22 films were released on more than 3,000 screens in the year, while the average widest point of release had increased to 2,228.

+In the 1980s and 1990s, the main downside to a wide release was the massive cost of actually creating and shipping release prints to be displayed on all those screens.
+At a typical cost of about $1,500 per release print, a wide release that opened on 4,000 screens would cost about $6 million.
+This is why after the turn of the 21st century, film studios started to encourage movie theaters to begin the transition from traditional film projection to digital cinema, thereby relieving studios of the burden of making all those prints.